All Episodes

 Who knows, yeah.

-Oh someone had to say it.
+Someone had to say it.

-Someone had to terrible actually.
+Someone had to.

-And this person says, Do you feel any shame that your comments today got these responses from non-Catholics?
+And this person says, do you feel any shame that your comments today got these responses from non-Catholics?

 You even made someone question why they're going through RCIA, which is the right of Christian initiation of adults as part of the Catholic confirmation.

-Um but Matt Walsh doubles down, he says, right, the scandal is not that the Pope took part in a pagan climate justice ritual, but that I commented on it.
+He says, right, the scandal is not that the Pope took part in a pagan climate justice ritual, but that I commented on it.

-You should definitely keep po pointing the finger of blame at commentators rather than the church leaders who are actually doing these things.
+You should definitely keep pointing the finger of blame at commentators rather than the church leaders who are actually doing these things.

 Fair comment, to be honest.